Samagra-Development/docs/docs/Form Management Module.md

    }}
 ```

+2.5.4  Retreive Form IDs

-2.5.4  You can fetch a form’s ID if you know the form name.
+You can fetch a form’s ID if you know the form name.
 This is useful in case you want to open a specific form.

 ```
 getIFormManagementContract().fetchSpecificFormID(formIdentifier)
 // Form Identifier is the Form's name
 ```

+2.5.5  Pre-fill information in forms

-2.5.5  You can prefill certain details into a form if you know the tag to be prefilled and the form’s name, in the manner mentioned ahead.
+You can prefill certain details into a form if you know the tag to be prefilled and the form’s name, in the manner mentioned ahead.

 ```
 getIFormManagementContract().updateFormBasedOnIdentifier(String formIdentifier,
 `String tag, String tagValue);
 ```

+2.5.6  Launch specific forms

-2.5.6  You can launch a specific form to edit and further send using the following invocation, given you know the name of the form.
+You can launch a specific form to edit and further send using the following invocation, given you know the name of the form.

 ```
 getIFormManagementContract().launchSpecificDataForm(String formIdentifier);
 ```

+2.5.7  View all downloaded forms

-2.5.7  You can launch a view showing all the downloaded forms using the following invocation, where the user himself can select whichever form to fill and send.
+You can launch a view showing all the downloaded forms using the following invocation, where the user himself can select whichever form to fill and send.

 ```
 getIFormManagementContract().launchFormChooserView(context, toolbarModificationObject);